 top of page

 There are several methods for smoothing 3D prints, each suited to different materials and printing processes.
-This guide will explain the best techniques for polishing 3D prints across FDM, SLA, and SLS technologies.
+This guide will explain the best techniques for polishing 3D prints for FDM, SLA, and SLS technologies.

 Why Smoothing 3D Prints is Important

 Many 3D-printed parts require post-processing to achieve a more refined finish.
-Rough surfaces can impact functionality, especially when parts need to fit together precisely or create an airtight seal.
+Rough surfaces can impact functionality, especially when parts need to fit together precisely.
 For consumer-facing products or prototypes, smoothing helps produce a professional appearance.

 The method used for polishing 3D prints depends on the material and printing technology.
-FDM prints typically have noticeable layer lines, SLA prints may require additional sanding for clarity, and SLS prints have a powdery texture that benefits from specialized post-processing.
+FDM prints typically have noticeable layer lines, SLA prints may require additional sanding for clarity, and SLS prints have a powdery texture that gets better with specialized post-processing.

 Methods for Smoothing 3D Prints

 Each 3D printing technology requires a different approach to surface finishing.
-The techniques discussed here cover the most effective ways to achieve a polished final product.
+The techniques discussed in this article cover some ways we found effective to achieve a better final result.

 How to Smooth 3D Prints Made with FDM Technology

-FDM printing builds objects layer by layer, which results in visible ridges that may require additional work to achieve a polished look.
+FDM printing builds objects layer by layer, which results in visible ridges that may require additional work to improve the surface quality.

-• Filler Priming and Painting – Applying a filler primer before sanding helps to fill small gaps and imperfections, making it easier to achieve a uniform finish.
-This technique is useful when a high-quality painted surface is required.
+• Filler Priming and Painting – Applying a filler primer before sanding helps to fill small gaps and surface deficiencies, making it easier to achieve a better finish.
+This technique is useful when a high-quality surface is required.

 How to Smooth 3D Prints Made with SLA Technology

-SLA printing produces highly detailed parts with smooth surfaces, but some finishing may still be necessary to remove support marks or enhance clarity.
+SLA printing produces highly detailed parts, but some finishing may still be necessary to remove support marks.

 • Wet Sanding for Clarity – When working with clear resins, wet sanding is often required to remove fine scratches and improve transparency.
 Starting with a lower grit and gradually increasing to ultra-fine grits results in a polished look.